InitialPrefabs/UGUIDOTS/Wiki/Numerics.md

 Memory either lives in the stack, which is memory that follows a last in first out policy.
 This is temporary memory and is only scoped to its function call, so when a function needs to allocate a new integer it does so on the stack.
-While the function call will allocate a block of memory on top of the stack to execute, the moment its execution is finished, the allocated memory is reclaimed until it is used again.
+While the function call will allocate a block of memory on top of the stack to execute, the moment its execution is finished, the allocated memory is released until it is used again.

 The heap is memory set aside for dynamic allocation.
 You can allocate a block of memory at any time and it generally does not follow the same structure as the stack.
-Heap memory is usually allocated at the start of the application, its runtime, and is reclaimed by the system when the process exits.
+Heap memory is usually allocated at the start of the application, its runtime, and is released when the process exits.

-`stackalloc` allows us to explicitly allocated a pointer on top of the stack and is released when the function scope is left.
+`stackalloc` allows us to explicitly allocated a pointer on top of the stack and is released when the function leaves its scope.

 Here is a good [article](https://vcsjones.dev/2020/02/24/stackalloc/) about the dos and don'ts of using `stackalloc`.